01 Dec Keeping My Swedish Roots Alive with Linnea Dunne

 Comparing Irish and Swedish Culture

-Linnea “I’ve been thinking a lot about this recently because I’ve been writing about some some relevant subjects and I don’t know what it is.
-That makes me like the place so much because in some ways, it’s it’s surprising politically, it’s a place that I find quite frustrating and I’ve been very active, for example, recently in the abortion rights rights movement when we had referendum your last year to legalize abortion, and, there are a lot of different things in terms of politics that I that I strongly dislike in that I that I struggle with.
-But I think there is something about the culture and the way that people live together andthe kind of old style community Click To Tweet
+Linnea “I’ve been thinking a lot about this recently because I’ve been writing about some relevant subjects and I don’t know what it is.
+That makes me like the place so much because in some ways, it’s it’s surprising politically, it’s a place that I find quite frustrating and I’ve been very active, for example, recently in the abortion rights movement when we had referendum your last year to legalize abortion, and, there are a lot of different things in terms of politics that I that I strongly dislike in that I struggle with.
+But I think there is something about the culture and the way that people live together and

 that you don’t really see in Sweden anymore.
 That I think we’re losing more and more in the Western world is probably still more visible here.